peterfairfield/anaxis/t/the_stolen_texts.md

 ### Brains at Beta for 30 centuries

+The largest repository of bodies is the Necropolis.

-A varied, alwasy diffent different vintage.
+The Edo are always searching for a varied, different vintage.
 Fred's dad would keep the brains away.
-This is utilimitly what they want back, but they will take becoming stories.
+This is ultimately what they want back, but they will take becoming stories.

 ### The zing of Alphas